rapid7/javascript-style-guide/react/README.md

       superLongParam="bar"
     />

-    // if props fit in one line then keep it on the same line
+    // if only one prop then keep it on the same line
     <Foo bar="bar" />

     // children get indented normally, but the opening tag end still gets new line